 Tips for putting on and removing compression garments include the following suggestions:

-• Dress in the Morning
+- Dress in the Morning

 It’s best to dress in the morning early by putting on the garment before the area swells from increased physical activity.
 Wait a short time after your bath or shower, dry off thoroughly and pull the garment off your hand, foot, torso or legs.
-Never pull the garment into place using the top part to avoid rips and tears.
+Never pull the garment into place using the top part to avoid rips and tears. - Prepare Even Pressure

 Move the garment into place by applying even pressure.
 Make sure that there are no creases when you finish.
 Wearing rubber gloves often helps smooth out the process.
-When fitting an arm sleeve, but the glove on the opposite hand for easier fitting.
+When fitting an arm sleeve, but the glove on the opposite hand for easier fitting. - Avoid Rolling the Top

 Avoid rolling the top of the garment down when putting it on.
-This could restrict blood flow too severely and cause increased swelling.
+This could restrict blood flow too severely and cause increased swelling. - Using Talcum or Baby Powder

 Using unscented talc or baby powder on your limb can make it easier to put a compression garment on and take it off at the end of the day.
-You can also order other products to help put on or take off compression garments.
+You can also order other products to help put on or take off compression garments. - Moisturize at Night

 If you want to moisturize your your skin for easier garment applications and removals, it’s best to moisturize at night, preventing the skin from becoming stick or tacky.